-Running a 2160 x 1200 screen at 90 FPS is already a hefty task for the GPU; start adding in high graphics settings in the in-game menu options, and you will be quickly taxing the budget GPU to the point where you will see lag.
+Running a 2560 x 1440 screen at 90 FPS is already a hefty task for the GPU; start adding in high graphics settings in the in-game menu options, and you will be quickly taxing the budget GPU to the point where you will see performance issues.

-And lag will completely ruin the VR experience, as will ultra-low game settings.
+And this will completely ruin the VR experience, as will ultra-low game settings.

-It’s not so fun to have one’s immersion in a 3D world broken by a bunch of jagged edges and poor graphics.
+It’s not so fun to have your immersion in a 3D world broken by a bunch of jagged edges and poor graphics.

 For these reasons, it’s critical to have a graphics card that’s up to the task of running smooth, high-settings VR applications.

 Let’s take a look at what the best video card for VR at any budget is going to be.